-Capital assets, which include land, construction in progress, building and additions, land improvements, computer and office equipment, outdoor equipment, and transportation equipment are reported in the government-wide financial statements.
+Capital assets, which include land, construction in progress, building and improvements, furniture and equipment, buses and other vehicles, and right to use - leased equipment are reported in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$10,000 and an estimated useful life in excess of one year.
 Group purchases are evaluated on a case-by-case basis.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.

 Land and construction in progress, if any, are not depreciated.
-Right to use assets, if any, of the District are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
+Right to use assets of the District are amortized using the straight-line method over the shorter of the lease/subscription period or the estimated useful lives.
 The other capital assets of the District are depreciated using the straight-line method over the following estimated useful lives:

 Capital Asset Classes Lives

 Building and improvements 20 - 50 years

 Furniture and equipment 5 - 20 years

 Buses and other vehicles 5 - 15 years

+Right to use - leased equipment 5 years